Last Updated on

 The type of roast is very important if you’re hoping to find the best coffee possible for home brewing, or for any coffee purchase out.
 While most people have a general idea of different coffee roasts, knowledge can be limited to simply a dark roast vs a light roast.
 But here are some additional factors when it comes to what kind of role coffee roasts play in how much you like or dislike your morning cup of joe:

-- New Orleans, Espresso (like Lavazza), Italian (like Illy Coffee or Lavazza), French, and Viennese are a few examples of dark roasts, Italian and French tend to have a more smoky flavor.
+- New Orleans, Espresso (like Lavazza), Italian (like Illy Coffee or Lavazza), French, and Viennese are a few examples of dark roasts, Italian and French tend to have a more smoky flavour.

 2. Coffee Bean Grade

 While most consumers know to pay attention to the coffee roast type, you also want to, if possible, find out about the coffee bean grade as well.
-Although there is no universal grading system, coffee grade can at least give you an idea of the overall quality and characteristics of the beans.
-Grading is mostly based upon the following factors:
+Although there is no universal grading system, the coffee grade can at least give you an idea of the overall quality and characteristics of the beans.
+Grading is mostly based on the following factors:

 - Altitude and/or region